Fei Shi (Three Kingdoms): Life

 Meng Da received letters from Zhuge Liang and began communicating with him.
 He told Zhuge that he wished to rebel against Wei.
 However, Wei sent Sima Yi to campaign against him and defeated then beheaded Meng Da.
-Due to the swift actions of Sima Yi and because he doubted the sincerity of Meng Da, Zhuge Liang could not rescue him.
+Due to the swift actions of Sima Yi and because he doubted the sincerity of Meng Da, Zhuge Liang did not rescue him.

 When Zhuge Liang launched a series of military campaigns against Shu's rival state Wei, Fei Shi remained in the Shu capital Chengdu to handle domestic affairs.
 He was appointed as a Counsellor Remonstrant (諫議大夫) sometime after Zhuge Liang's death in 234, when Jiang Wan was the head of government in Shu.
 He died not long later.

-Fei Shi had at least one son, Fei Li (费立).
-Fei Li served as Cavalier Regular Attendant under the Jin dynasty.
-After Fei Shi's death, many of the most prominent and reputed officials of Yi Province with the surname Fei (费) were his descendants.
+Fei Shi had at least one son, Fei Li.
+Fei Li served as Cavalier Attendant-in-Ordinary (散騎常侍) under the Jin dynasty.
+Following his son, many of the reputed officials from Yi Province with the surname Fei (费) were his descendants.

-Wang Chong

-The previously mentioned Wang Chong was a man from the commandery of Guanghan (廣漢).
-He served as a General of Standard (牙門將) and was a subordinate of Li Yan.
-However, he was hated by Li and in fear of punishment, Wang surrendered to Wei.
-The Wei administration appointed him the Administrator of Leling (樂陵太守).